Gallery of OUR GUILD’S ACIVITIES, MEETINGS AND EVENTS

 (Below) Decorative plate by Ben.
 Artistic piece by Ian B, small drawers and beautiful plate by guild members.

-Alan Berry spoke about his rocking horse, and his visit to Turnfest (Australia) and the NAW symposium.
+Alan B. spoke about his rocking horse, and his visit to Turnfest (Australia) and the NAW symposium.
 The plate and wig stand challenge.

 Manawatu Expo, 20th May 2023